nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

     (i.e. type) of the circuit (via the `circpad_purpose_mask_t purpose_mask`
     field).

 This condition mechanism is the preferred way to determine if a machine should apply to a circuit.
-For information about potentially useful conditions that we have considered but have not yet implemented, see Section XXX.
+For information about potentially useful conditions that we have considered but have not yet implemented, see [Section 7.3](#73-better-machine-negotiation).
 We will happily accept patches for those conditions, or any for other additional conditions that are needed for your use case.

 #### 2.2.2.
 Detecting and Negotiating Machine Support